 If you are in debt, don’t start thinking about raiding your nest egg yet.
 As you can see from the above examples, using a 401(k) to pay your debt down will result in high tax penalties and loss of investment returns.

 So unless you have no other choice, do not take early distributions from your 401(k) to get out of debt.
-Instead, consider other options – like budgeting and paying down debt, reducing your monthly payments with a consolidation loan, or credit counseling.
+Instead, consider other options – like budgeting and paying down debt, reducing your monthly payments with a debt consolidation loan, or credit counseling.
 Consider your options, and you’re sure to make the right choice.